ttuowang/tuowang/content/post/2021-06-17-uw-madison-theme-for-xaringan/index.markdown

 In May, I passed my Ph.D. prelim exam!
 When I was preparing the prelim slides, I really wanted to try something new.
 I'm tired of the `beamer` slides (no offense, just because they are everywhere).
 Then I found the [`xaringan`](https://github.com/yihui/xaringan) R package.
 The `xaringan` package enable us to create slides in R Markdown with [`remark.js`](https://remarkjs.com/#1).
 The name comes from Sharingan from the anime Naruto! 😄😄😂

-I think `xaringan` is game-changer for presentation, especially you need present any R codes.
+I think `xaringan` is game-changer for presentation, especially when you need present any R codes.
 Like the `beamer` slides, `xaringan` has many themes.
 However, there is no theme for University of Wisconsin-Madison.
 Therefore, when I was creating my prelim slides using `xaringan`, I created a UW-Madison theme inspired by [Joseph Casillas's](https://www.jvcasillas.com/) [Rutgers theme](https://github.com/jvcasillas/ru_xaringan).
 Recently, [Yihui](https://yihui.org/en/about/), the author of `xaringan`, approved my pull request about the UW-Madison theme.
 This is actually my first pull request!
-Here are some a couple of screenshots for the theme:
+Here are some screenshots for the theme:

 ![demo1](1.png)